rundeck/rundeck/docs/en/api/rundeck-api.md

 Import a zip archive to the project.
 Requires `import` authorization for the project.

-    PUT /api/11/project/[PROJECT]/import{?jobUuidOption,importExecutions}
+    PUT /api/14/project/[PROJECT]/import{?jobUuidOption,importExecutions,importConfig,importACL}

 Parameters:

 + `jobUuidOption` (optional, string, `preserve/remove`) ...
 Option declaring how duplicate Job UUIDs should be handled.
 If `preserve` (default) then imported job UUIDs will not be modified, and may conflict with jobs in other projects.
 If `remove` then all job UUIDs will be removed before importing.
-+ `importExecutions` (optional, string, `true/false`) ...
++ `importExecutions` (optional, boolean, `true/false`) ...
 If true, import all executions and logs from the archive (default).
 If false, do not import executions or logs.
++ `importConfig` (optional,boolean,`true/false`) ...
+If true, import the project configuration from the archive.
+If false, do not import the project configuration (default).
++ `importACL` (optional,boolean,`true/false`) ...
+If true, import all of the ACL Policies from the archive.
+If false, do not import the ACL Policies (default).

 Expected Request Content: